HenriJarvoja/HenriJarvoja/README.md

 - 👋 Hi, I’m @HenriJarvoja
-- 👀 I’m interested in infotechnology.
+- 👀 I’m interested in cars.
-- 🌱 I’m currently learning in Tartu Vocational Education Center.
+- 🌱 I’m currently learning in Tartu VOCO.
-- 💞️ I’m looking to collaborate on programming.
+- 💞️ I’m looking to collaborate on drift events.
-- 📫 How to reach me: henri.jarvoja@khk.ee
+- 📫 How to reach me: henri.jarvoja@voco.ee

 <!---
 HenriJarvoja/HenriJarvoja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.